-(h) Removal of any tree (excluding those trees that meet the provisions of 3c and 3e) N/C 4.
-General Tree Protection Provisions not covered by 10.2.2 1 (a) Any major trimming, (that which cannot be done by hand operated D clippers) pruning, maintenance or removal of any indigenous vegetation within 20m of river or stream.
-5. Identified Sites in Schedules 1 (Heritage Buildings and Objects), 2 (Wa Significant Natural Features, and Protected Trees and Other Protected I tems) except Scheduled Buildings and the understorey and regrowth of vegetation in a plantation forest. (a) Modification of any natural landform D (b) Any building or structure of any kind, including any fence boundary wall D or retaining wall except in the Kaitiaki (Conservation) zone. (c) Maimais in wetlands unless defined as not being permitted in a P management plan of the wetland. (d) Excavation, damage or alteration, reconstruction, or destruction to any N/C scheduled resource. (e) Wildlife management activities carried out by the Department of P Conservation and Fish & Game Council.
-6. Unscheduled Significant Natural Features Damage, alteration or destruction of any significant indigenous vegetation or D habitat or indigenous fauna meeting any one of the criteria of Appendix 1, Clause 5 (i) to (xi).
+3. General Tree Protection Provisions (a) Any major trimming, (that which cannot be done by hand operated clippers) D pruning, maintenance or removal of any indigenous vegetation within 20m of river or stream.
+4. Identified Sites in Schedules 1 (Heritage Buildings and Objects), 2 (Waahi Ta apu) and 3 (Outstanding or Significant Natural Features and Trees and Other Protected Items) except Scheduled Buil dings and the understorey and regrowth of vegetation in a plantation forest. (a) Modification of any natural landform D (b) Any building or structure of any kind, including any fence boundary wall or D retaining wall except in the Kaitiaki (Conservation) zone. (c) Maimais in wetlands unless defined as not being permitted in a management Р plan of the wetland. (d) Excavation, damage or alteration, reconstruction, or destruction to any N/C scheduled resource. (e) Wildlife management activities carried out by the Department of Conservation Р and Fish & Game Council.
+5. Unscheduled Significant Natural Features ' Damage, alteration or destruction of any significant indigenous vegetation or D habitat or indigenous fauna meeting any one of the criteria of Appendix 1, Clause 5 (i) or (xi).
+V/ V/

 Objectives/Policies

-3.1.2.1 01 P1
+3.1.2.1 O1 P1

-3.1.2.2 O1, O2 P1, P2, P3, P4, P5, P6, P7
+3.1.2.2 O1 P1, P2, P3, P4

 3.1.2.3 O1 P1, P2, P3, P4, P5, P6